“A room without books is like a body without a soul” Cicero

 It would seem the older I get, the truer this quote is.
 For most of us books remind us a person or a point in time and hoarder or not, I think we all have at least one bookshelf worth of books in our homes.
 And my clients are always looking for clever storage solutions as to where and how they can store and display their books.

-The basic rule is, wherever there is a space, there is space for books!
+My basic rule, as a lover of books, is that wherever there is a space, there is space for books!
 A perfect example here of a well utilised alcove.

-If you’ve got little people (with little rooms) still no excuse…turns out your can fit bookshelves in there too.
-These are actually IKEA spice racks-genius.
-Ideal for displaying small people’s books and can be painted to match walls too.
+If you’ve got little people (with little rooms) these IKEA spice racks make excellent bookshelves when mounted onto either a wall of cupboard door.
+They are ideal for displaying small people’s books and can be painted to match the walls.